tolosoft/PISA-Example/README.md

 ```
 ../pisa/build/bin/compress_inverted_index -c ./index/2_inverted/wikilarge.inv -e block_simdbp -o ./index/3_compressed/wikilarge.inv.simdbp --check
 ```

+Note: There is a version of the index inside ´´´./index/3_compressed/´´´ diretcory which is (besides) compressed using ´´´gzip´´´ to avoid surpassing 50 Mb (Github's max file size suggestion). ´´´Gunzip´´´ it if you want to run tests without reindexing the collection.

 #### Reordering docids using graph bisection algorithm
 (We use the recursive graph bisection algorithm.
 See: https://pisa-engine.github.io/pisa/book/guide/reordering.html)